How to Blur the Background in Google Meet

 - While in a meeting, click on the three vertical dots in the lower-right corner.

-- Select “Change Background” from the list of options.
+- Select “Apply visual effects” from the list of options.

 - For a blurring effect, click one of the two icons under the self-view image.
 You can choose to blur your background or completely obscure it slightly.